 The Minimum School Program (MSP) is the primary funding source for school districts and charter schools in Utah.
-The FY 2021 total appropriated budget is \$4,963,976,600 including state and local dollars.
-The state MSP funds represent approximately 77% of total MSP revenues and include 23% of local revenue.
-The funds are used to support 1,113 traditional, alternative, special education and charter schools for approximately 666,609 Utah students.
-The State Board distributes MSP funds in the monthly allotment memo and according to formulas provided by state law and State Board rules.
+The FY 2022 total appropriated budget is \$5,368,445,800 including state and local dollars.
+State MSP funds represent approximately 76% of total MSP revenues, with the remaining 24% coming from local property taxes.
+The funds are used to support 1,068 traditional, alternative, special education, and charter schools serving 674,351 Utah students.
+The State Board distributes MSP funds in the monthly allotment memo in accordance with formulas provided by state law and State Board rules.